pewgeuges/footnotes/README.md

 **footnotes** gives you the ability to display decently-formated footnotes on your WordPress Pages or Posts.

 The syntax is based on the common DokuWiki syntax for footnotes.
-So, to include a footnote with the text "Text," you use:
+So, to include a footnote with the text "with a footnote," you use:

 	Your awesome text((with a footnote))